 What 30 Days of Intentional Content Can Do

-Before a single post went up, we built the foundation — a full brand strategy, a distinct visual identity, and a clear point of view for two very different accounts.
+Before a single post went up, the foundation was built — a full brand strategy, a distinct visual identity, and a clear point of view for two very different accounts.
 Then the content did exactly what it was designed to do.

 For the hotel, that meant leading with landscape, architecture, pool, and views — bright, vivid, cinematic — and making every post feel like you could place yourself in it.
 Not a mug of coffee.
 The seat you'd be sitting in drinking it, with the mountain behind you.
-For the restaurant, it was the opposite energy — rich, amber-toned, deeply food and beverage focused, operated like a standalone restaurant with its own identity completely separate from the hotel.
+For the restaurant, it was the opposite energy — rich, amber-toned, deeply food and beverage focused, built to operate like a standalone restaurant with its own identity completely separate from the hotel.
 Two handles.
 Two worlds.
-One through line: would someone see this and think, I need to be there?
+One through line: would someone see this and think, I need to be there — and more importantly, would they send it to a friend?

 The strategy was simple, even if the execution wasn't.